A confidential space to explore the thoughts, feelings and challenges in your life.

 How do I work?

 What brings you to therapy will inform whether we work short-term or in open ended counselling, I offer both.
 Short term (6-12 sessions) can be helpful when looking at particular issues for example, stress at work, anxiety/panic attacks or relationship difficulties.
-Open-ended counselling can be helpful for some deeper rooted issues such as problems with low self-esteem, understanding depression or trauma linked to our past.
+Open-ended counselling can be helpful for some deeper rooted issues such as problems with low self-esteem, understanding depression or trauma linked to your past.

 What happens during the first session?